ssmubc/Empathetic-Communication/docs/data_ingestion/helpers/helper.md

 2. **Set Up Document Store**:
    - Defines a `SQLRecordManager` to manage document records in the vector store and creates the schema for the record manager.
 3. **Document Processing**:
-   - Calls the `process_documents` function, which processes the documents stored in the S3 bucket under the specified course folder.
+   - Calls the `process_documents` function, which processes the documents stored in the S3 bucket under the specified simulation group folder.
    - Extracts text, chunks the documents, embeds the chunks, and stores them in the vector store.
 4. **Logging and Error Handling**:
    - Logs messages for each significant step of the process, including any errors encountered.

 #### Inputs and Outputs
 - **Inputs**:
-  - `bucket`: The name of the S3 bucket containing the course data.
+  - `bucket`: The name of the S3 bucket containing the data of patients within different simulation groups.
-  - `course`: The course name or folder in the S3 bucket.
+  - `group`: The simulation group name or folder in the S3 bucket.
   - `vectorstore_config_dict`: A dictionary containing the vector store configuration, including database credentials and collection name.
   - `embeddings`: The BedrockEmbeddings instance used for generating document embeddings.